 By 2022, this support fueled the expansion to our third cohort of 50 readers under the theme Oceans of Possibilities.
 The impact was so profound that in 2023, the program grew to include 75 readers across 21 states under the banner All Together Now.

 In 2024, enthusiasm soared.
-With broader visibility and growing financial support, we served 80 students—despite a waitlist of 25.
+With broader visibility and growing financial support, we served 80 students—despite a waitlist of 30.

 Though 2025 brought financial challenges amid national political shifts, our faithful supporters remained unwavering.
-Despite reduced funding, we can proudly continue our mission to Color Our World With Reading with 24 returning readers in our sixth year of Summer Reading Rewards!
+Despite reduced funding, we can proudly continued our mission to Color Our World With Reading with 24 returning readers in our sixth year of Summer Reading Rewards!

 In just four weeks, we help transform children’s reading habits—by reading with them.
 While PSCF isn’t alone in distributing books to address the literacy crisis, our approach sets us apart: we commit four weeks each summer to ensure the books we give are read and enjoyed—not forgotten in a drawer or tossed away.